JARED oN THE ISSUES

 - PRESERVE LIFE

 Life is our most basic and fundamental right.
 Life is given to us by God, not governments, and without it all other rights are meaningless.
 I have a proven and undeniable voting record defending the sanctity of human life, especially the unborn.
+I am proudly endorsed by Wyoming Right to Life (2018, 2020, & 2022).

 pROTECT tHE sECOND aMENDMENT